aiforpatientsafety/AnnotationGuidelines/README.md

 # AnnotationGuidelines

-Annotation Guidelines for Incident Reports of Medication Errors
+Annotation Guidelines for Incident Reports of Medication Errors (for English reports and for Japanese reports)

 MARCH 31, 2022 (V.1.0.2)